Home Mold Remediation

 Different cleaning techniques should be used for concrete, tile, and other building materials.
 So, be sure to understand the process completely before you begin your home mold remediation.

-White mold in a crawlspace.
+White mold in crawl space.

 In some instances, we recommended consulting with a professional before beginning the mold removal process even if you want to do the work yourself.
 Most mold removal professionals provide free consultations so they will assess your home and discuss the work that needs to be done at no cost to you.
 We recommend consulting with a professional if: